Space, the final frontier for billionaire Richard Branson - RFI

 The record label's breakthrough came with "Tubular Bells", a 1973 instrumental album by the British musician Mike Oldfield, which sold millions of copies.

-His mother was an air stewardess, so perhaps he was following in the family footsteps when he set up his airline in 1984.
+His mother was a flight attendant, so perhaps he was following in the family footsteps when he set up his airline in 1984.

 But his business practices and publicity stunts since then have irked many.